 Stay overnight in a wonderful hotel that has been in the same family for over 80 years, and has been subject to a recent, outstanding refurbishment to create a very special place with fantastic flair.
-There is also a spa with hot tub, sauna, stream room. and other facilities.
-Dinner is included but there is a choice of restaurants in the hotel: a formal dining room, or a more relaxed tapas restaurant.
+There is also a spa with hot tub, sauna, steam room. and other facilities.
+There is a choice of restaurants in the hotel: a formal dining room, or a more relaxed tapas bar.

 Day 6 93 miles

 A day off to relax or explore the area.
-Perhaps try an early morning balloon flight (weather dependant) across the mountains, which is highly recommended as a sensational way to see the Pyrenees.
 Puigcerda is very pleasant for a stroll, with a number of cafes to soak up the sun and atmosphere, or there are a couple of golf courses in the vicinity.
 For water lovers there are many rivers nearby for fishing, rafting or canoeing or the coast is only an hour away.

 Day 8 104 miles

 A wonderful drive across mountain passes and along pretty valleys, surrounded by breath-taking scenery.
-Stay in a lovely private alpine hotel in the Vall d’Aran, surrounded by mountains.
+Stay in a lovely private alpine hotel in the Vall d’Aran, surrounded by mountains, and located in a very pretty village.
 There is also a spa with sauna, an indoor swimming pool and Turkish baths.
-Dinner is included and the restaurant serves a range of Pyrenean specialities and modern dishes in a warm atmosphere.
+The excellent restaurant serves a range of Pyrenean specialities and modern dishes in a warm atmosphere.

 Day 9 135 miles

 Enjoy another day of relaxation.
-This is a wonderful spot to walk in the mountains, visit the nearby villages, even head into France to visit Pau or the pilgrimage town of Lourdes.
-Dinner is at leisure and there are a number of restaurants within walking distance of the hotel.
+This is a wonderful spot to walk in the mountains, visit the nearby villages, or the local wildlife area.
+There are a number of restaurants within walking distance of the hotel.

 Day 11 189 miles

-Cross the border into France, heading towards Oloron, before climbing back over the Pyrenees, into Spain again.
+Cross the border into France, over the Col du Portalet and wind along the northern side of the Pyrenees, visiting charming towns such as St Jean Pied de Port.
+Climb back over the Pyrenees, into Spain again over the Col d’Ispeguy.
 Wind across the mountains to the fashionable sea-side resort of San Sebastian.
 Stay for the next two nights in a superb luxury hotel, in the centre of town, overlooking La Concha Bay.
-Dinner is not included on either evening as San Sebastian is renowned for its many fabulous places to dine.
+San Sebastian is renowned for its many fabulous places to dine.

 Spend the day exploring San Sebastian.
 The hotel overlooks the beach, and is very close to the old part of town.
 San Sebastian is the summer capital of Spain: it is here where the Belle Epoque lives on, with its blend of cosmopolitan style and old-world ambience.
-San Sebastian is famous for its food and the hotel is surrounded by great tapas restaurants.
+San Sebastian is famous for its food and the hotel is surrounded by great tapas bars and world-class gastronomic restaurants.

 Day 13 74 miles

-The morning is at leisure to further explore San Sebastian.
-For those heading back to the UK, drive to Bilbao for the final night to stay in a luxury hotel in the city centre, overlooking the Guggenheim Museum.
+This morning it is a shortish drive to Bilbao for the final night to stay in a luxury hotel in the city centre, overlooking the Guggenheim Museum.
 Spend the afternoon enjoying the delights of Bilbao or visit the Guggenheim Museum.
-Dinner is included.

 Day 14 12 miles